 Uses of Cannulated Screws:

-Cannulated screw consists of a hollow central shaft.
+Cannulated screw consists of a hollow central shaft that can be obtained from Orthopedic Manufacturers.
 Both cancellous and cortical screws can be cannulated.
-Cannulated cancellous screws are used for metaphyseal fractures while non-cannulated and cannulated cortical screws are used as lag screws for fixation of diaphyseal fractures.
+Cannulated cancellous screws are used for metaphyseal fractures while non-cannulated and cannulated cortical screws are used as lag screws for the fixation of diaphyseal fractures.

 Partially threaded screws can be used to lag one bone fragment to another, where the bone fragment is captured by the threads of the screw and pulled towards the near cortex fragment on the screw’s head side.
 Fully threaded screws are used to stabilize fractures with little to no compression across the fracture.